 - Wash the herbs and pat dry or air dry.

-- Mix the sugar and water in a saucepan, over medium heat, stir, and when liquified, cool down.
+- Mix the sugar and water in a saucepan, bring to a simmer, stir until the sugar dissolves , and when liquified, cool down.

-- Allow The syrup to cool for about 20 minutes.
+- Add the herbs to the syrup and allow to cool for about 30 minutes.

 - Strain the syrup using a fine strainer and/or cheesecloth.